winsxx/aiforsea-telematics-safety/README.md

 2. Run `pip install -r requirements.txt`

 ## Notebook
-Open view the notebook without re-running the script, open `2019-06-09+Telematics+Safety+Analysis.html` file in project root.
+To view the notebook without re-running the script, open `2019-06-09+Telematics+Safety+Analysis.html` file in project root.

 To re-run the notebook:
 1. Setup data in `./data` directory.